myou-engine/myou-engine-js/README.md

 * Support for armature and material drivers from Blender.
 * Automatic LoD based on multi-resolution, subsurf and decimation.
 * Dynamic loading of assets without framerate reduction (even in WebGL).
-* Physics: Currently only Bullet (ammo.js when running in JS) is supported.
+* Physics: Currently Bullet (ammo.js when running in JS) is supported.
+* Multiple self-contained engine instances are allowed on the same webpage.

 ## Future features